-The British Golf Industry Association is a group operating under the auspices of the Federation of Sports & Play Associations Limited and, as such, is bound by the Federation’s Memorandum and Articles of Association.
+The British Golf Industry Association (BGIA) is a Group operating under the auspices of the Federation of Sports & Play Associations (FSPA) Limited and, as such, is bound by the Federation’s Memorandum and Articles of Association.

-The office of the British Golf Industry Association shall be that of the Federation of Sports & Play Associations.
-The association may have other offices that may from time to time be designated by the Executive Committee.
+The office of the British Golf Industry Association (BGIA) shall be that of the Federation of Sports & Play Associations (FSPA).

 In order to be eligible for Full Membership a company must be substantially engaged in the manufacture, wholesale and/or distribution of golf products to the trade.

 Companies related to the golf industry that are not directly engaged in the manufacture, wholesale and/or distribution of golf products to the trade may apply for Associate Membership.
 Associate Membership is subject to the rights and obligations governing any membership and includes the right to attend General Meetings and the Annual General Meeting, receive communications and benefit from other membership services.
-Associate Members do not have the right to vote at General Meetings.
+Associate Members do not have the right to vote.

-There shall be a permanent Executive Board of no less than seven, no more than fourteen, including the Chair and Vice Chair.
-The members of the Executive Board shall be elected for one year at the Annual General Meeting of the Association.
+There shall be a permanent Executive Board of no less than seven and no more than fourteen including an Independent Chairperson and Vice Chairperson.
+The members of the Executive Board shall be elected for two years at the Annual General Meeting of the Association.

-From April 2017 the Chair may be independent from any other company operating within the golf industry and may be paid by the BGIA for their work at an amount and time allocation agreed by the BGIA Executive Board.
+The Chairperson will be selected and approved by the FSPA in conjunction with the BGIA Executive and maybe paid by the FSPA for their work at an amount and time allocation agreed between the BGIA Executive Board and the FSPA Board.

-In the absence of the Chair the Vice Chair shall act as Chair.
-In the absence of both Chair and Vice Chair the members present at the meeting shall have the power to elect a temporary Chair to conduct the business of the meeting.
+Full Members of the Association shall at the AGM nominate and elect a Vice Chairperson, who shall carry out the duties prescribed.
+Their term of office shall be two years.
+At the end of the two‐year period of office, they may offer themselves for re‐election.
+In the absence of the Chair, the Vice Chair shall act as Chair.
+In the absence of both Chairperson and Vice Chairperson the members present at a meeting shall the power to elect a temporary Chairperson to conduct its business.

-The Executive Secretary shall be a member of the staff of the Federation of Sports & Play Associations and they will be responsible to the Association through that organisation.
+The Secretariat shall be a member of staff of the Federation of Sports and Play Associations.
+Their duties shall be as directed by the Federation and they shall be responsible to the Association through that organisation.

-Any office holder may vacate their office by tendering his/her resignation in writing to the Executive Secretary.
+Any office holder may vacate their office by tendering his/her resignation in writing to the Chairperson and/or Secretariat.

 An office holder may be removed from office immediately on the passing of an appropriate special resolution.

-At any General Meeting each member company shall have one vote.
+At any AGM/General Meeting each member company shall have one vote.
 Whilst more than one representative of a member company may attend a meeting voting is restricted to one vote per member company.
-Associate Members may attend General Meetings but are not entitled to vote.
+Associate Members may attend any AGM/General Meetings but are not entitled to vote.

-Nominations for office holders must be received by the Executive Secretary on the appropriate forms on or before the due date notified.
+Nominations for office holders must be received by the secretariat on the appropriate forms on or before the due date notified.

-A member company may appoint a proxy (who must also be a member) to attend and vote on its behalf at an Annual General Meeting.
-Proxy nominations must be received in writing by the Executive Secretary 72 hours before the AGM.
+A member company may appoint a proxy (who must also be a member) to attend and vote on its behalf at an AGM/General meeting.
+Proxy nominations must be received in writing by the secretariat 72 hours prior to the meeting.

 If such a breach is found, the Panel shall determine the extent of the disciplinary action to be taken against the Member, which may include suspension or expulsion from membership in case of serious breach.
 Expulsion from the BGIA automatically means expulsion from the FSPA.